2022 Call for Proposals

-- Subject Descriptors: Identify the strand this presentation most closely relates to and include three one – or – two-word tags or descriptors for the subject index.
+- Subject Descriptors: Identify the conference strand this presentation most closely relates to and include three one – or – two-word tags or descriptors for the subject index.

-- ATE Professional Role and Involvement: Please identify your professional role (e.g., undergraduate and graduate student, classroom teacher, university/school-based teacher educator, other school personnel, policy makers. etc.) and level of ATE involvement (member, non-member, meeting newcomer).
+- ATE Professional Role and Involvement: Please identify your professional role (e.g., undergraduate and graduate student, classroom teacher, university/school-based teacher educator, other school personnel, policy makers. etc.) and level of ATE involvement (member, non-member, conference newcomer).

 Step 3: Abstract of Presentation

 Thematic Presentation (Upload your abstract as a PDF or word doc. with the following outlined information - Omit any identifiers from your abstract.)

 - Type of Presentation: (Multiple Paper or Roundtable)